gjbex/Fortran-MOOC/docs/dynamic_memory_allocation.md

 ## Allocating character variables

-Sometimes you do not now the length of a character variable at compile time, for instance when dealing with command line arguments or environment variables.
+Sometimes you do not know the length of a character variable at compile time, for instance when dealing with command line arguments or environment variables.
 You can declare an assumed length variable, and allocate it at runtime.